paganini2008/greenfinger/README.md

 # Greenfinger Project
-**Greenfinger** is a **distributed web crawler framework** based on springboot framework.
-With a little configuration, you can easily build a distributed web crawler micro service.
+**Greenfinger** is a high-performance **distributed web crawler framework** based on springboot framework.
+With a little configuration, you can easily build a distributed web crawler microservice.
 In addition, the greenfinger framework provides rich interfaces to customize your system

 ### Compatibility
 1. jdk8 (or later)